munabedan/munabedan/README.md

 ### Contact Me

-You can reach out to me through [Reddit](https://www.reddit.com/user/munabedan).
+You can reach out to me through my email munabedan@gmail.com

 Thanks for visiting my profile!